Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Urinary tract infections (just as those affected by FLUTD) tend to lead to urinating in the bath tub or other places outside the litter box, because the cat is in pain and tends to associate the litter box with pain.
+Urinary tract infections (just as those affected by FLUTD) tend to lead to urinating in the bathtub or other places outside the litter box, because the cat is in pain and tends to associate the litter box with pain.
 Therefore, he looks for alternative places.
-The cool surface of a bat tub or ceramic floors may appeal as well as relief from the from burning sensations near their genitals.
+The cool surface of a bath tub or ceramic floors may offer some relief from the burning sensations near their genitals.
 Affected cats develop symptoms similar to FLUTD, which means painful urination, bloody urine, urinating in odd places, and licking genitals.

 Feline Idiopathic Cystitis (FIC)

 If the urinalysis is negative for crystals or bacteria, then Feline Idiopathic Cystitis may be another suspect.
 Idiopathic means "of unknown cause," therefore, it is difficult to find a culprit.
 Some cats are prone to this disorder after episodes of stress.
 Treatment often consists of an administration of fluids, reduction of stress, and supportive care.
 In some cases, the drug Amitriptyline is prescribed.